shivansh0005/DevTinder/Readme.md

  ->I will be following microservice architecture to build dev tinder.

- # Episode 3  Creating our Express Server
+ Creating our Express Server

  ->Started with backend for the Devtinder Project ->created a server using express Js.
  ->Designed databse schema.
  ->Wrote request handlers

-  # Episode-04 | Routing and Request Handlers
+ | Routing and Request Handlers

   ->Order of routes is Very important
   ->Explored Http methods